d1bevz/kdmid_queue_checker/README.md

 *--code* is the security code of the order (защитный код)

 *--every_hours* how often the bot will repeat the check: minimal interval is 1 hour, default is 2 hours.
 It is not recommended to check the page too often not to generate suspisious behaviour.
+Usually every 2-3 hours is enough to get the appoinmtment during 24 hours.

 ```